-c.
-Tax Legislative Impacts of Republican Sweep in 2024 Elections; What Will Happen to the Estate and Gift Tax Basic Exclusion Amount?
-The Republican sweep of the Presidency and majorities in the Senate and House in the 2024 elections (the "Republican trifecta") will lead to major anticipated legislative changes.

-(1) Extremely Brief Overview of Tax Proposals.
+- c.
+Detailed Discussion of Tax Legislative Issues.
+The Republican sweep of the Presidency and majorities in the Senate and House in the 2024 elections (the "Republican trifecta") will lead to major anticipated legislative changes. - (1) Extremely Brief Overview of Tax Proposals.
 The Republicans' primary tax focus will be to make permanent the individual and business income tax cuts and the transfer tax cuts in the 2017 Tax Act sometimes referred to as the Tax Cuts and Jobs Act (TCJA).
 Most of those provisions for individuals would otherwise sunset on January 1, 2026.
-(As discussed below, however, most likely these cuts could only be extended for 10 years, or even less, because of the legislative "reconciliation" process.)
+(As discussed below, however, most likely these cuts could only be extended for ten years, or even less, because of the legislative "reconciliation" process.)